bilke/Craft-Docs/source/templating/basics/global_vars.rst

 You can use these on any template.

 blx -- instance of blocks/app/components/core/variables/BlxVariable.php
-date -- a PHP DateTime instance for getting info about the current date/time siteName -- your site's name siteUrl -- your site's URL globals -- container for any Global's you've created (e.g. globals.site_description, etc.)
+now -- a PHP DateTime instance for getting info about the current date/time siteName -- your site's name siteUrl -- your site's URL globals -- container for any Global's you've created (e.g. globals.site_description, etc.)